epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/_index.md

 ### Attaching package and loading the samples

 Extensive details regarding the input arguments and outputs for these functions are provided in the function documentation.
-The function documentation can be viewed after attaching the package (i.e. `library(PACEanalysis)`), and entering `?` followed by the function name in your R console, e.g. `?loadingSamples`
+The function documentation can be viewed after attaching the package (i.e. `library(PACEanalysis)`), and entering `?` followed by the function name in your R console, e.g. `?loadingSamples`.
+NOTE: the column specified by the argument for gestational age (`GESTvar`) should be in weeks (the help document has a typo and says days).

 ```r
 ## Attach package